Downpatrick and County Down Railway: Wagons

 The DCDR also has a large selection of wagons, goods vans and underframes.
 Ex-NCC brake van No. 33 was the railway's first passenger-carrying vehicle.
 Included in the railway's wagon fleet is the most powerful steam crane in Ireland, NCC No. 3084.
 As the wagons do not contribute to bringing in revenue like engines and carriages, most are in storage except for a small few in use by the railway's Permanent Way or Locomotive Departments.
 In time, DCDR hopes to construct a dedicated goods shed in order to finally give its wagons a permanent home.
 In August 2022, a complete ballast train composed of three hoppers and a plough van were delivered to the railway from North Wall, Dublin across two days, supported by Iarnród Éireann.
+In late 2025 and Summer 2026, the railway took delivery of several CIÉ-era freight wagons provided by a private donor, consisting of the last 'cement bubble' and pallet van, as well as two container flats.

 A small fleet of permanent way vehicles, all acquired from NIR, and some road/rail on-track plant are used by the railway's Permanent Way department.